 What’s already been said applies only the first two-thirds of the album: McAllister’s score is saved in the final third of the album.
 Suddenly, haunting piano and ominous strings take over the scoring duties, hinting at the human cost to come.
 In particular, “The Lamps Are Going Out All Over Europe” (a fragment of a famous quote attributed to Sir Edward Grey on the eve of Britain’s entry into the First World War) captures Grey’s assessment of the consequences the war will have on people.
 A dark passage of history is about to unfold and the appearance of solo cello towards the end of this cue ramps up the cost that is about to be paid for in human lives lost.
 37 Days closes with the longest cue on the short album, “10 Million Died”; a eulogy (for piano and solo cello) to those who died in the Great War.
 The effect of this highlight cue is tempered somewhat though because of the track’s resemblance to Arvo Pärt’s famous composition, Spiegel im Spiegel.
 The closeness to such an iconic piece is particularly distracting and, for me at least, disrupts the composer’s strong ending to the album.

 McAllister’s score for 37 Days has a number of highlights that are certainly worth hearing: the solo piano tracks associated with the main aspects of the drama and the final third of the score when piano and strings come to the fore are certainly pleasant on the ear.
 But the album as a whole just doesn’t seem to gel particularly strongly.
 These strong piano-led portions of the music just don’t sit well with the mechanical ostinatos or the choice of synths.
 Perhaps hearing the various parts in context would help ground the score together better as a whole.
 Or it may be that this 25-minute album can only scratch the surface of a musical composition written for a drama that runs to 3 hours and is hindering the true representation of the score.
 As a concluding note, the inclusion of some SFX during “Kaiser Orders Mobilisation” was a surprise and not particularly welcome.
 There is certainly enough here on this album for me to want to hear more of McAllister’s score, especially within the drama and I await the opportunity to do this.
-37 Days is available as a digital download at the usual online stores and clips can be heard HERE.
+37 Days is available as a digital download at the usual online stores.
 Piano sheet music of the 37 Days main theme for certain eReaders is also available.